johnynek/bosatsu/docs/language_guide.md

 to remove `return` entirely from bosatsu.

 All functions internally are functions of a single value returning a single value.
 We have syntax to call multiple variable functions, but that is just syntactic sugar over curried functions.
+All def statements require at least one argument since they all are functions.

 So, we can write:
 ```